 You can set up replication in locations across the world to put your data closer to your customers.
 For example, you can create an instance with replicated clusters in the US, Europe, and Asia and set up app profiles to route application traffic to the nearest cluster.
 Learn more about implementing this use case.

-By default, replication for Cloud Bigtable is eventually consistent.
-This term means that when you write a change to one cluster, you will eventually be able to read that change from the other clusters in the instance, but only after the change is replicated between the clusters.
+By default, replication for Bigtable is eventually consistent.
+This term means that when you write a change to one cluster, you will eventually be able to read that change from the other clusters in the instance, but only after the change is replicated among the clusters.

 If a Cloud Bigtable cluster becomes unresponsive, replication makes it possible for incoming traffic to fail over to another cluster in the same instance.
 Failovers can be either manual or automatic, depending on the app profile an application is using and how the app profile is configured.

 The Bigtable Admin API enables you to drop a contiguous range of rows from a table based on their row keys.
 In instances that do not use replication, Bigtable can drop a row range quickly and efficiently.
 However, when replication is enabled, dropping a row range is significantly slower and much less efficient.

 - Find the right replication settings for your use case.

 - Enable replication for an existing instance.

 - Learn about the replication settings in app profiles.

 - Find out how to complete a manual failover.